Alexander Cadogan: Early Foreign Service career

 Cadogan had a distinguished career in the Diplomatic Service, serving from 1908 to 1950.
 His first posting was to Constantinople, where he "spent two happy years learning the craft of diplomacy and playing upon the head of Chancery a series of ingenious practical jokes."
 Cadogan's second posting was in Vienna, and during the First World War, he served in the Foreign Office in London.

 At the end of the First World War, he served at the Versailles Peace Conference.
 In 1923, he became the head of the League of Nations section of the Foreign Office and remained quite optimistic about the prospects for the League.
 He was less confident about the prospects of success for the Disarmament Conference in Geneva and became quite frustrated at the lack of trust necessary for joint disarmament.
-Performing this work, he developed an appreciation for his colleague and superior, Anthony Eden.
+Performing this work, he developed an appreciation for his Minister, Anthony Eden, thirteen years his junior.
 Cadogan found him agreeable, and in a 1933 letter to his wife, he wrote, "He seems to me to have a very good idea of what is right and what is wrong, and if he thinks a thing is right he goes all out for it, hard, and if he thinks a thing is wrong, ten million wild hordes won't make him do it."
 Eden returned the admiration, writing that Cadogan "carried out his thankless task with a rare blend of intelligence, sensibility, and patience."